cncf/tag-security/usecases.md

 Overview
 ============
-This is a list of use cases to enable secure access, policy control and safety.
+This is a list of use cases to enable secure access, policy control and safety for users of cloud native technology.

+## Users

 Within an enterprise, based on the organization structure, we may have one or more of the personas.
-The target user groups from SAFE mission statement are separated into these more detailed personas where roles may be held by different people in a large organization.
+The more general user categories are separated into these more detailed personas where roles may be held by different people in a large organization.

-Users:
 * Operators: Enterprise, Quota, Network
 * Administrators: Security, Compliance/Audit
 * Developers, including Third Party Security Products
 * End-users

+A project will often have a very focused target audience and not all use cases are applicable in every situaton.
+The use cases below are a guide to consider common needs that often require support from multiple products or technologies in order to be fully functional for the target users.

 # Operators